w-lfpup/snowprints-rs/README.md

 ## What is a snowprint?

-A snowprint unique id generation pattern defined by bitshifting the following values into a 64bit unsigned integer:
+A snowprint is unique id defined by bitshifting the following values into a 64bit unsigned integer:
 - 41 bit `duration` since an arbitrary date in millseconds
 - 13 bit `logical_volume` between `0-8191`
 - 10 bit `sequence` between `0-1023`.